What about the weather?

 I am a beginner, will I still learn?

-We have a maximum of 4.
+We have a maximum of 4, some classes are limited to 2.
 We could take more but want to make sure you get the most from your experience and have found that larger groups can inhibit that a little.

 How big are the groups?

-Yes, call us and we would be happy to talk through how we can meet your needs.
+Yes, I do this frequently at no extra cost.
+Get in touch and I would be happy to talk through how we can meet your needs.

 I want to do something specific, can I design my own course?

 You will need a camera that allows you to adjust the basic settings – fully automatic cameras don’t give you the flexibility and creativity to make the most of the situation.
 SLRs (ie interchangeable lenses) are not necessary but are more versatile.
-As long as you can change the settings of the camera – things like aperture and exposure – and the focal length.
+As long as you can change the settings of the camera – things like aperture and exposure and the focal length - you will be fine.

-We have some spare cameras available if you are travelling light or want to experience what you can do with a more flexible camera please ask.
+We have some spare cameras available if you are traveling light or want to experience what you can do with a more flexible camera please ask.

 What sort of a camera do I need?